FreeCaribou/DrawerLink/README.md

     - Detail page of saved link with edit
     - Search with draw / tags
     - Better home page, not reach every saved link, reach each draw and then some link (not direct the file with it)
+    - link source, a string to be fill in by a https text, and we extract the domaine part and the full url
+    - show link date (and can be editable ?)
     - Share a saved link to someone else
     - error management
 - i18n